 prepared mustard, brown or yellow, for dipping (optional)

-Using a stand mixer fitted with a dough hook attachment (or a bread machine on the Manual setting), mix and knead the dough ingredients to make a cohesive, fairly smooth dough.
-It should be slightly sticky (add in an additional tablespoon or two of water if it seems dry).
+Make the dough: Using a stand mixer fitted with a dough hook attachment (or a bread machine on the Manual setting), mix and knead the dough ingredients to make a cohesive, fairly smooth dough.
+It should be slightly sticky.
+Add in additional flour or water in one tablespoon increments to get the dough to the right texture.

 Cover the dough and let it rest for 45 minutes (it won't rise much).
 Towards the end of the rising time, preheat the oven to 400°F.

-Turn the dough out onto a lightly greased work surface, fold it over a few times to gently deflate it, then divide it into 12 pieces, each weighing about 2-1/4 to 2-1/2 oz (65-70g).
+Turn the dough out onto a lightly greased work surface, fold it over a few times to gently deflate it, then divide it into 10 to 12 pieces, each weighing about 2½ to 3½ oz (70 -100g).
+Shape into a disc for a hamburger bun or a log for a sandwich roll.

-Bake the pretzels for 12-15 minute, until they're a light golden brown.
+Bake the pretzels for 12 - 15 minutes (or up to 20 minutes for sandwich rolls), until they're a light golden brown.
 Note: This is correct; there's no need to let the shaped pretzels rise before baking.

 Remove the pretzels from the oven, and brush with melted butter (optional, but who am I trying to kid…of course I brushed the freshly baked pretzels with melted butter!).

-Serve with brown or yellow mustard for dipping (if desired) and enjoy!
+Serve with brown or yellow mustard for dipping (if desired), or use for your favorite burguer or sandwich.
+Enjoy!

 * Percent daily values are based on a 2,000 cal per day diet.